Do you have a morning routine? Or do you wake up rushed, flustered and try to catch up the rest of the day?

 When the alarm goes off get up — act as if the snooze button does not exist!

-2. Create A Mindful Practice
+2. Create A Mindfulness Practice

 Tim Ferriss published a book, Tools of Titans, that interviewed some of the most successful people on the planet to learn their habits.
 From Billionaire CEO’s too personal development guru Tony Robbins and professional athletes.